giantjs/giant-developer-guide/src/routing.md

 ### Route change & document load

-Events signaling finished route changes generally manifest as changes in the widget structure, such as switching pages, or changing the focus of the current page.
-In the following example, `$app.PhotosPage` is a subclass of `$basicWidgets.Page`, which we instantiate and display based on information extracted from the route.
+Events signaling finished route changes generally manifest as changes in the widget structure: switching pages, or shifting the focus of the current page.
+In the following example, `$app.PhotosPage` is a subclass of `$basicWidgets.Page`, which we instantiate and display when a relevant route was hit.

 ```js
 'dog/photos'.toRoute().subscribeTo(